ST. ANDREW'S CHURCH - VISITOR INFORMATION

 What is a Patronal Festival?

 Patronal Festivals are seen as the birthday of a church and is the occasion on which a parish annually honors the saint who was chosen as the Patron Saint of the parish.
 Members of the church come together to praise the life and witness of the apostle - in this case St. Andrew.
-In 2017 we celebrated at on Sunday, November 26th.
+St. Andrew's Day is 30th November and we normally celebrate on the nearest Sunday to this date.

 St. Andrew's remains were originally preserved at Patras in Greece.
 However, some believe St. Regulus, who was a monk at Patras, received a vision telling him to hide some of Andrew's bones.
 Shortly after St. Regulus’ dream, many of Andrew's relics were transferred to Constantinople (now Istanbul) by order of Roman Emperor Constantine around 357.
 St. Regulus later received orders in a second dream telling him to take the bones "to the ends of the earth."
 He was to build a shrine for them wherever he landed.
 He was shipwrecked on the coast of Fife, Scotland.